 Project Job Cushion and Investor Immigration Risk

 Developers who affiliate with a regional center have a distinct marketing advantage since their projects can more easily meet EB-5 requirements by counting direct, indirect, and induced jobs.
-While the EB-5 Program requires only 10 job positions per investor, having a greater number of job positions that can be counted toward an investor’s employment requirement lessens the immigration risk by creating “job cushion.”
+While the EB-5 program requires only 10 job positions per investor, having a greater number of job positions that can be counted toward an investor’s employment requirement lessens the immigration risk by creating “job cushion.”

 The real estate projects most likely to successfully raise EB-5 capital are those with little-to-no immigration risk.
 EB-5 investors will be drawn to projects that will create the necessary job cushion through construction expenditures alone.
-Projects with construction underway may even create the necessary number of jobs through construction expenditures before ever receiving any EB-5 capital—and if an EB-5 investors were to invest in such a project, his or her immigration risk would be effectively eliminated, which is very attractive.
+Projects with construction underway may even create the necessary number of jobs through construction expenditures before ever receiving any EB-5 capital—and if an EB-5 investor was to invest in such a project, his or her immigration risk would be effectively eliminated, which is very attractive.

-On the other hand, because of the constraints of the EB-5 Program, any funding or construction delays can have serious impacts on EB-5 investors.
+On the other hand, because of the constraints of the EB-5 program, any funding or construction delays can have serious impacts on EB-5 investors.
 Projects with higher risks of delays, shortfalls, or overruns—and especially those that are reliant on a certain level of EB-5 capital for completion—will be less attractive to potential EB-5 investors.

-Employment creation is at the core of the EB-5 Program, and so real estate projects that will create (or have created) the necessary employment—and thereby have low immigration risk—are likely excellent candidates for the inexpensive mezzanine financing available through EB-5 investment.
+Employment creation is at the core of the EB-5 program, and so real estate projects that will create (or have created) the necessary employment—and thereby have low immigration risk—are likely excellent candidates for the inexpensive mezzanine financing available through EB-5 investment.